32 Elderly Care & Fall Detection

 Real-World Detection Scenarios:

-Reduced kitchen activity 50% fewer fridge opens, 70% less cooking time Depression, physical decline, cognitive issues Family check-in, meal service referral
+• Reduced kitchen activity: Sensor pattern shows 50% fewer fridge opens and 70% less cooking time.
+Potential issues: depression, physical decline, or cognitive problems.
+Trigger: family check-in and meal service referral.

-Reduced outdoor activity GPS shows no outdoor trips for 5 days Social isolation, mobility issues, fear of falling Schedule social engagement, physical therapy
+• Reduced outdoor activity: Sensor pattern shows no outdoor trips for five days.
+Potential issues: social isolation, mobility issues, or fear of falling.
+Trigger: social engagement scheduling and physical therapy.

 Case Study: Preventing Hospitalization Through Pattern Detection